 Now let's heat up that wok!
 Or large skillet!
 Once the peanut oil is smoking (the wok/skillet needs to be HOT), simply add the marinaded chicken and fry each side (without crowding) until you get a nice color.

 Remove the chicken after frying and then lower the temperature to medium.
-You’ll then add the garlic, ginger, and scallions to a few more tbsp of peanut oil, followed by a copious amount of dried chilies.
+You'll then add the garlic, ginger, and scallions to a few more tablespoon of peanut oil, followed by a copious amount of dried chilies.

 Stir this around until fragrant.
 Lastly, turn up the heat again, add the chicken and stir fry sauce and stir everything to incorporate.
 In just a couple of minutes your masterpiece will be ready!